This information is intended only for U.S. healthcare professionals.

 Corlanor® can help lower your heart rate so your heart doesn't have to work as hard.

 Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
-Corlanor® may affect the way other medicines work, and other medicines may affect how Corlanor® works, and could cause serious side effects.
+Corlanor® may affect the way other medicines work, and other medicines may affect how Corlanor® works.
+This could cause serious side effects.

 The most common side effects of Corlanor® are:

 These are not all the side effects of Corlanor®.
 Ask your doctor or pharmacist for more information.
+Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Please see Full Prescribing Information and Medication Guide.